-- Beneficiaries are protected from any plan design that would substantially reduce coverage for beneficiaries with very high or very low annual drug spending. - The Medicare Part D Trust Fund is protected in two ways.
+- Beneficiaries are protected from any plan design that would substantially reduce coverage for beneficiaries with very high or very low annual drug spending. - The Medicare program is protected in two ways.
 First, by testing the overall cost of the alternative plan design and requiring that any "excess" benefits be funded by beneficiary premiums (or application of MA rebate money1).
 Second, the methodology restricts the pricing variables that may differ between estimating the cost for the defined standard coverage versus the alternative benefit.
-This includes the requirement that the Part D trust fund not fund the cost of any additional utilization due to plan design. - Basic alternative design changes are constrained by the equivalence tests.
+This includes the requirement that the Medicare program not fund the cost of any additional utilization due to plan design. - Basic alternative design changes are constrained by the equivalence tests.
 This restricts the range of permissible "basic" plan designs to a subset of all the possible designs that would be actuarially equivalent to the defined plan (e.g., a basic plan that trades reduced benefits below the initial coverage limit in exchange for partial benefits in the coverage gap would not be permissible).
 It may also have the effect of promoting price competition among actuarially equivalent plans, rather than benefit competition.

 Actuarial equivalence tests are performed using the expected utilization under the defined standard and each alternative plan design.
 If the proposed plan is expected to lower costs due to plan design (e.g., generic/brand co-payment differences that encourage additional generic usage), total claims would be reduced and the benefits would need to be enriched in order to meet the actuarial equivalence test.
-Such enrichment will be effectively funded by the Part D trust fund (and any beneficiary premium).
 Conversely, if the proposed plan is expected to increase costs due to plan design (e.g., no upfront deductible and low co-payments that encourage increased utilization), total claims would be increased and the benefits would need to be reduced in order to meet the actuarial equivalence test.